Printable 2020 Econ Challenge Flyer

 The Indiana Economics Challenge is an opportunity for teams of 4 high school students to demonstrate their knowledge on a broad array of economics topics in an atmosphere where economics knowledge is tested and recognized and where competing is FUN!
-Any Indiana high school student enrolled in a public, private or home-based school during the 2018-19 academic year is eligible to compete.
+Any Indiana high school student enrolled in a public, private or home-based school during the 2019-20 academic year is eligible to compete.
 Students may also compete as part of an organization, club or before/afterschool program.
 Teams compete in one of two divisions - David Ricardo or Adam Smith.
-Teams travel to one of three Indiana sites for the face-to-face state competition, where they'll vie for a spot in the National Semifinals!
+Teams travel to one of two Indiana sites for the face-to-face state competition, where they'll vie for a spot in the National Semifinals!

 The Adam Smith Division is open to any Indiana high school student.
 However, students enrolled in Advanced Placement (AP Micro, AP Macro, or AP Micro and Macro), International Baccalaureate (pre-IB and IB), honors, two-semester, or any other advanced courses in economics (including courses taught by a secondary teacher where students earn college credit) must compete in this division.
 Students who have taken more than one semester of economics must compete in the Adam Smith Division.
 This is also the division for home schooled students and any team with a member who has competed in the Indiana Economics Challenge in a previous year.

 The David Ricardo Division is for students enrolled in a high school course NOT labeled as AP, IB, or honors.
 Students who have taken a one semester or less economics course may compete in this division.
 Students are tested in the same areas as the Adam Smith Division; however, the questions for the David Ricardo Division may have a greater emphasis on economic application and less emphasis on economic theory than the questions for the Adam Smith Division.